spboyer/ca-readme-tracking-links-action/README.md

 # ca-readme-tracking-links-action

-This action inspects the main http://readme.md/?WT.mc_id=actions-testing_actions-shboyer of your repository and ensures that links shared are properly tagged for advocacy trends.
+This action inspects the main README of your repository and ensures that links shared are properly tagged for advocacy trends.

 ## Inputs